2026 West Central Youth Baseball League Rules

 -

 Use of a “safety base” at first base will be considered legal, provided both offensive teams are allowed use of the base equally.
 The intention is to avoid injury to the batter-runner and the defensive player making the play at first base.
 The colored “safety” portion of the base that extends outside of first base line is for use by the batter- runner only.
-Once the batter-runner has safely reached first base and becomes a runner, they must use only that portion of the base that is white and fully inside the base line.
-The defensive player may not use the colored “safety” portion of the base when attempting to make an out at first base.
+Once the batter-runner has safely reached first base and becomes a runner, they must use only that portion of the base that is white and fully inside the baseline.
+The defensive player may not use the color“safety” portion of the base when attempting to make an out at first base.

 -